Triangle Chart Patterns and Day Trading Strategies

 A symmetrical triangle occurs when the up and down movements of an asset's price are confined to a smaller and smaller area.
 A move up isn't quite as high as the last move up, and a move down doesn't quite reach as low as the last move down.
 The price is creating lower swing highs and lower swing lows.

-Connecting the swing highs with a trendline, and the swing lows with a trendline creates a symmetric triangle where the two trendlines are moving towards each other.
+Connecting the swing highs with a trendline and the swing lows with a trendline create a symmetric triangle where the two trendlines are moving towards each other.
 A triangle can be drawn once two swing highs and two swing lows can be connected with a trendline.
 Since the price may move up and down in a triangle pattern several times, traders often wait for the price to form three swing highs or lows before drawing the trendlines.

 In real-world application, most triangles can be drawn in slightly different ways.
 For example, figure one shows a number of ways various traders may have drawn a triangle pattern on this particular one-minute chart.

 An ascending triangle is formed by rising swing lows, and swing highs that reach similar price levels.
 When a trendline is drawn along the similar swing highs it creates a horizontal line.
 The trendline connecting the rising swing lows is angled upward, creating the ascending triangle.

 The price is still being confined to a smaller and smaller area, but it is reaching a similar high point on each move up.

 An ascending triangle can be drawn once two swing highs and two swing lows can be connected with a trendline.

 A descending triangle is formed by lower swing highs, and swing lows that reach similar price levels.
 When a trendline is drawn along the similar swing lows, it creates a horizontal line.
 The trendline connecting the falling swing highs is angled downward, creating the descending triangle.

 The price is being confined to a smaller and smaller area, but it is reaching a similar low point on each move down.

 A descending triangle can be drawn once two swing highs and two swing lows can be connected with a trendline.